 oriented toward the computational implementation of financial models.

-Full details of the course structure can be found
+Full information of the course structure can be found

 here.
 An overview of the compulsory modules for all of our schemes can be

 Note: some of these CE optional modules require previous experience and

 for full module descriptions.